Danish language: Numerals

 Certain numerals are formed on the basis of a vigesimal system with various rules.
 In the word forms of numbers above 20, the units are stated before the tens, so 21 is rendered enogtyve, literally "one and twenty".

 The numeral halvanden means 1 1/2 (literally "half second", implying "one plus half of the second one").
 The analogous numerals halvtredje (2 1/2), halvfjerde (3 1/2) and halvfemte (4 1/2) are obsolete, but are still implicitly used in the vigesimal system described below.
-Similarly, the temporal designation (klokken) halv tre, literally "half three (o'clock)", is half past two.
+Similarly, the temporal designation klokken halv tre, literally "half three (o'clock)", is half past two.

-One peculiar feature of the Danish language is that the numerals 50, 60, 70, 80 and 90 are (like the French numerals from 80 through 99) based on a vigesimal system, meaning that the score (20) is used as a base unit in counting.
-Tres (short for tre-sinds-tyve, "three times twenty") means 60, while 50 is halvtreds (short for halvtredje-sinds-tyve, "2 1/2 times twenty").
-The ending sindstyve, meaning "times twenty" is no longer included in cardinal numbers, but may still be used in ordinal numbers.
+One peculiar feature of the Danish language is that the numerals 50, 60, 70, 80 and 90 are based on a vigesimal system (like the French numerals from 80 through 99), meaning that the score (20) is used as a base unit in counting.
+Tres is short for tre-sinds-tyve "three times twenty" and means 60, while 50 is halvtreds, short for halvtredje-sinds-tyve "2 1/2 times twenty", using halv- as described above.
+The ending sindstyve, meaning "times twenty", is no longer included in cardinal numbers, but may still be used in ordinal numbers.
 Thus, in modern Danish, 52 is usually rendered as tooghalvtreds, from the now obsolete tooghalvtredsindstyve, whereas 52nd is either tooghalvtredsende or tooghalvtredsindstyvende.

-Twenty is tyve (derived from Old Danish tiughu, Old Norse form tuttugu, meaning "two tens"), while thirty is tredive (Old Danish þrjatiughu, "three tens"), and forty is fyrre (Old Danish fyritiughu, "four tens", still used today as the archaism fyrretyve).
-Thus, the suffix -tyve should be understood as a plural of ti (10), though to modern Danes tyve means 20, making it hard to explain why fyrretyve is 40 (four tens) and not 80 (four twenties).
+Twenty is tyve, derived from Old Danish tiughu, Old Norse form tuttugu, meaning "two tens", while thirty is tredive, and forty is fyrre, from Old Danish fyritiughu "four tens".
+For forty, the archaism fyrretyve is sometimes used.
+Thus, the suffix -tyve should be understood as a plural of ti (10), though the independent word tyve means 20, making it hard to explain why fyrretyve is 40 (four tens) and not 80 (four twenties).